eira-fransham/seismon/README.md

 ![Preview of running server](content/seismon-server.png)

-`map` works the first time, although there are still bugs when changing maps (presumably due to state being incorrectly carried over between map runs), and `changelevel` is still unimplemented.

 Networking is untested since beginning the rewrite, and I've been only using demos as a testcase.
 It is a priority to get this working again once the client update code is ported to use the ECS.
 I haven't touched most of the networking code, so in theory it should still work or only require minor changes.
+The main issue is that the very old version of the protocol implemented by Richter is not used by any servers I could find - hopefully soon I can implement protocol 666 (FitzQuake's protocol version) which will rectify this issue.

 I've implemented mod support outside of the original `id1` directory, and so far all the mods that are designed to work with the original Quake release work.
 I have tried Hipnotic, Rogue, Soul of Evil, Xmen: Ravages of Apocalypse, MALICE (all the cutscenes